kang295/Backorder-Daily-Tracker/README.md

 -------
 ### **Recommendation**

-- **Target Turnover Benchmarks per Part/Category**
-  Establish target turnover rates for each part or category to help identify gaps between current turnover and the target.
-  This would allow for more precise monitoring of underperforming items and provide executives with actionable insights to improve stock movement.

-- **Minimum Stock Level Status (Safety Stock)**
-  Implement minimum stock level Status for key parts.
-This will help assess if PICs are utilizing safety stock effectively and ensure that critical parts are not understocked during high-demand periods.

-- **Part Registration Date**
-  This provides insight into whether a low current turnover rate is due to its new part status or a recent surge in demand unlike the normal period.

 These additions could help executives better contextualize performance, improve inventory management, and make more informed decisions regarding procurement and replenishment strategies.